-Karen: Do you remember when you came back again on the North Fork, about what age you were for summers with your grandma?

-Naomi: Yes, every summer I came back.
-Sometimes, like I said, Grandpa Burt was on a lookout.
+- Karen: Do you remember when you came back again on the North Fork, about what age you were for summers with your grandma? - Naomi: Oh yeah, every summer I came back.
+Sometimes like I said Grampa Burt was on a lookout.
 He was on Canyon Lookout and Lion Lookout.
-Those were the two that he did.
-They are no longer there anymore, but Canyon was just up a little ways, and that was a much nicer lookout.
-It was a real nice lookout.
-Lion was up on a huge stand, and it scared you half to death to climb up there.
-Oh my gosh, I remember a lightning storm at Lion.
+Those were the two that he did there.
+They are no longer there anymore, but Canyon was just up a little ways and that was a much nicer lookout and that was a real nice lookout.
+Lion was up on a huge stand and it scared you have to death to walk up there and oh my gosh, I remember a lightning storm at Lion.
 I will never forget that.
-The wind blew, and I just knew that we were going to fall right off, but Grandpa Burt said, "Oh don't worry, don't worry, it's safe," and so well, okay.
-I got up and he let me use the azimuth, kind of look at it, and he spotted a fire and called it in.
-That was the life on the lookout.
+The wind blow, oh and I just knew that we were going to fall right off, but Grampa Burt says, "Oh don't worry, don't worry, it's safe," and so well okay.
+And I got up and he get me use the asthmus, kind of look at it and he spotted a fire and called it in and that was the life on the lookout.